prinakayama/GH4Woman/README.md

-# Repositorio criado para os modulos do curspo GitHub for Woman
+# Repositorio criado para os modulos do curso GitHub for Woman

 # E preparacao para a certificacao